fauxparse/isolation/README.md

 - [x] Set up this repo
 - [x] Clean the bathroom sink
-- [ ] Clear the dining table
+- [x] Clear the dining table
-- [ ] Cook a delicious chicken and mushroom pasta bake
+- [x] Cook a delicious chicken and mushroom pasta bake
 - [x] Video calls
     - [x] Kyle & Jack
     - [x] Julie
+    - [x] Locomotive crew

 Woke up about 6:30; flicked through Twitter and checked in on Pen Island.
 Animal Crossing is cute as hell but even by day 3 it's starting to feel a little hollow.
 Perhaps it's just meant to be meditative?
 Anyway, it's not quite hitting the spot after 150+ hours in Breath of the Wild.
 Maybe it's time for another Diablo playthrough (Demon Hunter?): something I don't have to think about too much and won't give me any stress, but with a little more pace.